 Paradise Surf Camp is owned and operated by Widya.
-Widya is from Sumatra and has been running Paradise Surf Camp for the last 5 years with the help of her family and friends.
-Our bookings/marketing/web guy Steve has also been known to hang around here for a while, make sure you say hi to him too!
+Widya is from Sumatra and has been running Paradise Surf Camp for more than 10 years with the help of her family and friends.
+Our booking/marketing/web guy Steve is based in California but has also been known to hang around here for a while, make sure you say hi to him too!

-Widya has owned the land at Tandjung Setia for the past 5 years.
+Widya has owned the land at Tandjung Setia since 2008.
 Almost instantly, surfers started asking if they could stay and camp on the land.
 Soon, several private bungalows were built and the surf camp was born.
-Since then, we’ve added a few more bungalows along with a pool table (we’re all billiards fanatics, beat one of us and get a free beer!), ping pong table, big screen TV, and added the watchtower that overlooks the waves.
-New in 2011 is the renovated restaurant and new bungalows on the west part of the camp.
+Since then, we’ve added a few more bungalows along with a pool table, ping pong table and many other fun games.
+In 2019, Paradise Cafe opened to rave reviews.

 Paradise Surf Camp is a strong part of the local community.
 We always host events and show major sporting events here, so even if you don’t stay at Paradise, make sure you drop by for a beer, a game of billiards, and a chat.